WHAT IS TACO SOUP?

 EASY TACO SOUP IN THE PRESSURE COOKER

 I prefer to use my 6-quart Instant Pot pressure cooker to make this soup (and for just about everything else!), since it will cook the soup fast, and also keep it warm for up to 10 hours if I need to make dinner earlier in the day.
 It really is the best of both worlds.
+(Looking for a slow cooker version?
+Try our Slow Cooker Taco Soup.)

 HOW TO MAKE TACO SOUP